radixdlt/scrypto-challenges/3-lending/credit-lender/examples/credit-lender/scrypto/credit-lender/ReadMe.md

 resim call-method $component add_collateral 1,$borrower_receipt 600,$xrd
 resim show $component
 ```
-Looking at the loan NFT data in the component, the collateral had increased by 600XRD and the liquidation price is now 0.375.
+Looking at the loan NFT data in the component, the collateral had increased by 600XRD to 1197XRD and the liquidation price is now 0.375.

 Lets assume the account5 is in need of funds and wants to remove the collateral they just added.